A Trichotomy for Regular Trail Queries: The Trichotomy

 We note that this trail in the product graph might correspond to a path $p$ with a cycle in $G$.
 As we project away the states, some distinct edges in the product graph are actually the same edge in $G$.
 However, by Lemma~\ref{lem:component}, we can remove all cycles from $p$ without losing the property that $\delta_L(q,p) \in C$.
 This concludes the proof. \end{proof}

-With this, we can finally give an NL algorithm that decides whether a candidate summary can be completed to an admissible trail that matches $L$. \begin{toappendix} \begin{lemma} Let $L$ be a language in \etract.
-There exists an NL algorithm that given an instance $G$, $(s,t)$ of $\rtq(L)$ and a candidate summary $S=\alpha_1 \cdots \alpha_k$ tests whether there is a trail $p$ from $s$ to $t$ in $G$ with summary $S$ that matches $L$. \end{lemma} \begin{proof} We propose the following algorithm, which consists of three tests: \begin{enumerate}[(1)] \item Guess, on-the-fly, a path $p$ from $S$ by replacing each $\alpha_i$ by a trail $p_i$ such that $p_i \models_{\Edge_i} \alpha_i$ for each $i \in [k]$.
+With this, we can finally give an NL algorithm that decides whether a candidate summary can be completed to an admissible trail that matches $L$.

+\begin{lem} Let $L$ be a language in \etract.
+There exists an NL algorithm that given an instance $G$, $(s,t)$ of $\rtq(L)$ and a candidate summary $S=\alpha_1 \cdots \alpha_k$ tests whether there is a trail $p$ from $s$ to $t$ in $G$ with summary $S$ that matches $L$. \end{lem} \begin{proof} We propose the following algorithm, which consists of three tests: \begin{enumerate}[(1)] \item Guess, on-the-fly, a path $p$ from $S$ by replacing each $\alpha_i$ by a trail $p_i$ such that $p_i \models_{\Edge_i} \alpha_i$ for each $i \in [k]$.
 This test succeeds if and only if this is possible. \item In parallel, check that $p$ matches $L$. \item In parallel, check that $S$ is a summary of $p$. \end{enumerate} We first prove that the algorithm is correct.
 First, we assume that there is a trail with summary $S$ from $s$ to $t$ that matches $L$.
 Then, there is also a shortest such trail and, by Lemma~\ref{lem:Bagan13}, this trail is admissible.
 Therefore, the algorithm will succeed.

 Conversely, assume that the algorithm succeeds.
 Since $E(S)$ and all the sets $\Edge_i$ are mutually disjoint, the path $p$ is always a trail.
 By tests (2) and (3), it is a trail from $s$ to $t$ that matches $L$.